DiversyFund Review: Invest In Real Estate

 DiversyFund has an extensive checklist that it uses to vet properties, working with experts and proprietary data technology to find undervalued properties in areas ripe for growth.

-It looks explicitly for properties that currently produce cash flow and where it can add value.
+It specifically looks for properties that currently generate cash flow and where it can add value.
+The company adds value by streamlining or enhancing property management, such as by adding amenities.

 This practice lets the fund earn cash flow from current renters while increasing the value of the property and growing the cash flow over time.
+Unfortunately, you cannot invest in individual properties like some platforms offer.

 Who Can Use DiversyFund?

-Private investments like DiversyFund are usually for accredited investors.
-To qualify as an accredited investor, a single person must earn $200,000 per year or have a net worth exceeding $1 million.
+Private investments, such as DiversyFund, are typically reserved for accredited investors.
+To qualify as an accredited investor, an individual must have an annual income of $200,000 or a net worth exceeding $1 million.

-However, DiversyFund is open to any investor in the United States because it has Regulation A approval from the Securities Exchange Commission.
+Couples must have an annual income of $300,000 or a net worth exceeding $1 million.
+However, DiversyFund is open to any investor in the United States, as it has received Regulation A approval from the Securities and Exchange Commission.

+This means the company undergoes regular vetting by regulators and must adhere to reporting standards similar to those followed by public businesses.
 For DiversyFund’s Growth REIT, the minimum investment amount is $500.
-This amount allows for beginner investors to invest in real estate.
+This amount allows beginner investors to invest in real estate.

 Who is DiversyFund best for?

 Whether it’s a good idea to invest in real estate through DiversyFund depends on many factors.
-You need to consider your risk tolerance, investing goals, timeline and how much money you can commit to the investment.
+You need to consider your risk tolerance, investing goals, timeline, and how much money you can commit to the investment.

 One perk of working with DiversyFund is that the investment is very passive.

 Another benefit is that the company offers regular investors access to an asset class that many don’t have in their portfolio.
 Many investors hold a combination of stocks and bonds.
+Adding real estate as a third class can increase diversification in your portfolio, which can reduce volatility and might increase your returns.

 However, if some event causes multi-family housing as an asset class to lose value, your investment is at risk.
 That means that you probably won’t want to put all of your investable money into DiversyFund.
+Instead, you could put just a portion of your assets in the fund.

 Even the cash flow that the fund earns by collecting rents gets reinvested into the properties.
 Instead, you’ll get a chance to withdraw your money when DiversyFund liquidates its REIT.